DaFrankort/game-backend/README.md

 Copy the ``example.env`` file and rename it to ``.env``.
 You may need to change the URL later depending on where the backend server runs.

-## Back-end
+## Backend
-The back-end server can be launched by using the following command.
+The backend server can be launched by using the following command.
 ```
 cd server
 dotnet run
 ```

-## Front-end
+## Frontend
-Start the back-end before starting the front-end, and ensure the URL in ``.env`` is the same URL the back-end is running on.
+Start the backend before starting the frontend, and ensure the URL in ``.env`` is the same URL the backend is running on.
-The front-end can be run by using the following commands:
+The frontend can be run by using the following commands:
 ```
 cd client
 npm install